ALL-BLACK BATTALION RAISES BARRAGE BALLOONS OVER D‑DAY BEACHES

 D-Day beach several days after initial invasion320th Barrage Balloon Battalion: Omaha Beach barrage balloon being readied for flight

-Left: The men of Headquarters Company and Battery A of the 320th Barrage Balloon Battalion (sometimes referred to as the 320th VLA Battalion) began landing on Omaha Beach at 9 a.m., a little more than two hours into the June 6, 1944, Allied invasion of Northwestern France.
+Left: The men of Headquarters Company and Battery A of the 320th Barrage Balloon Battalion (sometimes referred to as the 320th VLA Battalion) began landing on Omaha Beach at 9 a.m., a little more than 2 hours into the June 6, 1944, Allied invasion of Northwestern France.
 Battery C began splashing onto adjacent Utah Beach on the same day.
 After darkness had set in an hour-and-a half earlier, Battery A floated a dozen barrage balloons over Omaha Beach.
 Within hours of first light, enemy fire had downed all of Omaha’s balloons.
 Later that second invasion day Battery B landed at Omaha with new barrage balloons, which were quickly filled with hydrogen gas and floated.
 By their very nature barrage balloons are passive forms of defense, one that force enemy pilots to fly above them while making surface targets harder to hit.
 Many vessels crossing the English Channel also flew barrage balloons, more to boost shipboard morale than deter low-level enemy attacks en route to Northwestern France or while beached at the shoreline as LSTs (“large stationary targets,” their nickname).
 This photo of Omaha Beach taken a few days after the initial landings shows barrage balloons flying over ships and landing craft disgorging fresh stocks of men, material, and munitions needed for expanding the Normandy beachhead.
 Just 7 days after D‑Day more than 300,000 Allied troops had landed in France, and the invasion beaches were fully under their control.
 By that time, in addition to troops, 50,000 vehicles and over 100,000 tons of equipment had been deposited on Normandy’s beaches.

 320th Barrage Balloon Battalion: Camp Tyson training camp320th Barrage Balloon Battalion: Group photo